MilesBellum/Android-Security-Testing/FRIDA.md

 - Use `frida-trace -U -n com.app.target -i nativeCheck` to auto-generate hooks.

+- Some apps might be able to detect the `frida-server` location.
+Renaming the `frida-server` binary to a random name, or moving it to another location such as `/dev` may do the trick.

+- If you get `adbd cannot run as root in production builds` after running `adb root` you need to prefix each shell command with `su -c`.
+For example: `adb shell "su -c chmod 755 /data/local/tmp/frida-server"`

 - Make sure the app is in the foreground before hooking.

 - Modify the script to hook other methods as needed.

+##

+For more information you can consult [Frida's documentation](https://frida.re/docs/android/)